rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 - System 12 Fall, 1985 Mac
 - System 13 Winter, 1986 IBM

-On the IBM side, Jud surmised in 1986 that they could go up to 64 machines on the one hard disk, but practically, 12 is about the max (they had currently run 7 into one hard disk).
+On the IBM side, Jud surmised in 1986 that they could go up to 64 machines on the one hard disk, but practically, 12 is about the max (they had networked 7 computers to one hard disk).

-They had no battery backup systems and hence everything would go down with power fluctuations.
+They had no battery backup systems and hence everything would go down due to power fluctuations.

 Jud stated in 1986 that "There still isn't enough time in the day to do everything we want.
 We're three here now full time and one part time, and we're still behind on system maintenance, cataloging, etc. We're always wrestling with this one, sometimes more successfully than others.
 But, without doubt, Canada Remote Systems is the largest operation of it's type in North America, and likely the world."